milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/products/searchservices/index.html.md

 Assistants

 Yahoo Assistants are a new category of products and services using artificial intelligence guided by humans.
-These include chat bots operating in messenger platforms, virtual personal assistants and stand-alone apps accessed on Verizon Media or through third-party apps and services.
+These include chat bots operating in messenger platforms, virtual personal assistants and stand-alone apps accessed on Yahoo or through third-party apps and services.
 Assistants may collection information about you in a manner different from other search technologies.
 Yahoo Assistants may interact and converse with you to answer questions, help complete tasks or perform other activities.
 Assistants rely on our personnel and automated systems to respond to questions or instructions from users.
 We may collect information about you when you use our Assistants, including your conversations and interactions with the Assistant, your Yahoo ID and information associated with your account.
 We may also collect information provided by a third-party (including apps, messaging platforms and other services) interacting with our Assistants, which could include: your account information with the third-party, such as user ID, name, photo, phone number, email address; and device information such as device ID, device type, operating system, and mobile carrier.
-Verizon Media’s personnel and our automated systems may have access to all communications content as it is sent, received, and when it is stored, in order to fulfill your requests, further product and services development, and provide personalized experiences and advertising through Verizon Media’s products and services.
+Yahoo’s personnel and our automated systems may have access to all communications content as it is sent, received, and when it is stored, in order to fulfill your requests, further product and services development, and provide personalized experiences and advertising through Yahoo’s products and services.
 When you are communicating with our Assistants through a third-party, please read that company’s privacy policy to better understand what information it may retain and for what purposes.
 Location information collected through the Yahoo Assistants may not appear in the Location Management page.